The Californian Bills for Mandatory Scope 3 Accounting

 - SB 261 - Climate-Related Financial Risk Act

-If these bills pass, in particular SB 253, it would require businesses to account for and report their indirect emissions (or Scope 3 emissions), which result from activities within their value chain.
+SB 253 and SB 261 have passed into law as of October 2023.
+SB 253 - Climate Corporate Data Accountability Act requires businesses to account for and report their indirect emissions (or Scope 3 emissions), which result from activities within their value chain.
 Sumday subscribers can visit the Sumday Academy’s Introduction to Carbon Accounting course for more information on Scope 3 emissions.

 We know that for most companies, around 90% of emissions can come from their supply chain.
-The proposed bills aim to bring greater transparency to supply chains and encourage companies to take responsibility for their entire carbon footprint.
+These bills aim to bring greater transparency to supply chains and encourage companies to take responsibility for their entire carbon footprint.

 Who will it apply to?